 What to look for a first experiment (Brother machines only): large unpunched areas creating motifs, with no side by side punched holes, and no more than 2 consecutive punched rows.
-Some samples are provided in stock cards that come with machine purchase.
+Some samples are provided in-stock cards that come with machine purchase.
 One such

-The lace carriage (LC) selects on first pass, transfers on the second.
+The lace carriage (LC) selects on the first pass, transfers on the second.
 It advances the card with each pass of the carriage if is operated consistently from the same side.
 If 2 knit carriages (KC) set to select needles for any technique are in use in punchcard machines, as one is put to rest and the other one begins to move from the opposite side, the card does not advance on the first pass, so selection for the previous row is repeated one more time.
 If all lace transfers are made in the same direction the resulting fabric will bias.
-For balanced lace fabrics, the direction of the transfers needs to be reversed, whether in alternating series of rows, or with every other set of transfers.
+For balanced lace fabrics, the direction of the transfers needs to be reversed, whether in alternating series of rows or with every other set of transfers.
 In a situation such as this, the LC makes one set of transfers operating from the left, with the next set of transfers operating from the right.
-For the correct set up, the first row selection with the card locked is made on the row jut below the one marked #1 (in this instance that would be row #40), then the card is set to advance as usual.
+For the correct setup, the first-row selection with the card locked is made on the row just below the one marked #1 (in this instance that would be row #40), then the card is set to advance as usual.
 If the first selection row is made with the card set to below the #1 line, the card needs to be already joined with snaps into a drum or the card reader will be selecting the all punched row which is normally part of the overlap that sits over the last 2 rows of the pattern repeat.

-I began with my LC on the left for transfers to the left, and alternately placed it on the right after knit row(s) for transfers to the right.
+I began with my LC on the left for transfers to the left and alternately placed it on the right after knit row(s) for transfers to the right.
 A “simple” lace is produced with only one row knit between transfers, a more complex lace if 2 rows are knit between them.
 The LC moves left to right, transfers back to left.
 If the knit carriage is used for one pass only, it stays on left.
 The LC is now taken off the machine and moved to the right, used for 2 rows, and will be removed from bed to ready it for its return to the left side.
 The KC follows with one pass from left to right.
 The LC is returned to left and operated for 2 rows, starting the sequence over again.
 The LC is always moving toward the KC to select, and away from it to transfer.

 Brother knitters are used to knitting 2 rows after lace transfers.
 It can be done with this card as well.
-The problem here is that when knitting for 2 rows, the knit carriage consistently returns to the same side, so that when transfers need to be made from its starting side with the LC, the KC needs to come off the machine until after transfers are made.
+The problem here is that when knitting for 2 rows, the knit carriage consistently returns to the same side so that when transfers need to be made from its starting side with the LC, the KC needs to come off the machine until after transfers are made.
 There is a lot more juggling of carriages and keeping track of what needs to be where.
-The elongation that occurs with 2 rows knit after each set of transfers, and the difference in the appearance in the yarn forming the eyelets (single/magenta arrow vs crossed/glow green arrow strands) for the respective methods is shown below.
+The elongation that occurs with 2 rows knit after each set of transfers, and the differences in the appearance in the yarn forming the eyelets (single/magenta arrow vs crossed/glow green arrow strands) for the respective methodsares shown below.

 The above shows long vertical lines of transfers are possible in design motivs (punched holes).
 Adding shapes to all over mesh may require some editing along edges where the shapes meet the mesh.
 Varying size swatches are recommended before commitment to any large piece.
 As always punched errors may be taped over.
 Red squares in the image below reflect holes missing in card if the goal is a smoother circular shape.
 When this technique is used, selection, transfers, and knitting occur in each single, completed row of the design.